 The school will cover up to £6,000 of any necessary costs in supporting your child.
-This may come from accessing additional adult support in the classroom which could be through small group work and/or 1:1 support, access to additional equipment or facilities, further training for our staff so that they are better equipped to meet your child's needs and access to external specialist expertise to advise and suggest how resources could be best used to support your child.
-Should your child require adapted seating or equipment, we again will endeavour to provide this or if we can't, source this from another location for hire or loan.
+This may come from accessing additional adult support in the classroom which could be through small group work and/or 1:1 support, access to additional eauipment or facilities, further training for our staff so that they are better eauipped to meet your child's needs and access to external specialist expertise to advise and suggest how resources could be best used to support your child.
+Should your child require adapted seating or eauipment, we again will endeavour to provide this or if we can't, source this from another location for hire or loan.
 If funding is needed beyond this, we will seek it from our local authority through the High Needs Funding option available to us.
+Please note that this funding source is changing for the 2025/2026 academic year.
 If necessary, we will consult with external agencies to get recommendations on what will best help your child access their learning.